Traffic Flow in Changing Rooms: Avoiding Congestion

 Signs that a changing room has a traffic flow problem

 Frequent scuffing, dirt build-up in pinch points, damaged locker doors and repeated complaints about cramped conditions can all indicate a flow issue.
-Staff may also notice that certain sections of the room are always busy while others are avoided.
+These patterns are useful because they show where movement is clashing with layout.

 Traffic flow should be part of changing room planning from the start